min9nim/react-dynamic-route/README.md

 ### Recipe of dynamic path

-Also you can use dynamic path like below
+You can also use dynamic path like below

 ```jsx
 import React from 'react'